Jamb000h/dungeon-generator/docs/test.md

 There are performance tests testing the following scenarios:

-- A 1000 x 1000 dungeon generated 5 times with a minimum room size of 10000 and a pathfinding grid size of 20
+- A 1000 x 1000 dungeon generated 5 times with a pathfinding grid size of 20
-- A 1920 x 1080 (typical full screen) dungeon generated 5 times with a minimum room size of 10000 and a pathfinding grid size of 20
+- A 1920 x 1080 (typical full screen) dungeon generated 5 times with a pathfinding grid size of 20
-- A 1000 x h dungeon generated n times with a minimum room size of 10000 and a pathfinding grid size of 20 until generation time exceeds 5 seconds - h increases in increments of 100 and starts at 1000
+- A 1000 x h dungeon generated n times with a pathfinding grid size of 20 until generation time exceeds 5 seconds - h increases in increments of 100 and starts at 1000
-- A w x 1000 dungeon generated n times with a minimum room size of 10000 and a pathfinding grid size of 20 until generation time exceeds 5 seconds - w increases in increments of 100 and starts at 1000
+- A w x 1000 dungeon generated n times with a pathfinding grid size of 20 until generation time exceeds 5 seconds - w increases in increments of 100 and starts at 1000
-- A w x h dungeon generated n times with a minimum room size of 10000 and a pathfinding grid size of 20 until generation time exceeds 5 seconds - both w and h increase in increments of 100 and start at 1000
+- A w x h dungeon generated n times with a pathfinding grid size of 20 until generation time exceeds 5 seconds - both w and h increase in increments of 100 and start at 1000

 #### Performance testing results for complete dungeon generation (Averages after 3 runs)